Graham Baldwin: Libel actions against The Guardian

 In 1986, Mark Scott obtained custody of three children from his ex-wife, Claire Scott.
 Mark and Claire were members of the International Saturday Group (ISG), based in Areia, Portugal, led by Mark's mother Nadine Scott.
 Claire Scott left the group and moved to Britain in 1987 after her and Mark's divorce.
 Mark died of an AIDS-related illness in 1997, and a Portuguese court awarded her custody of their children on the condition that Claire Scott does not leave Portugal.
 She flew to Portugal for her ex-husband's funeral and learned from Nadine Scott that another member of ISG would foster the children.
 Wishing to bring her children to Britain, Claire Scott made contact with Baldwin through Catalyst and asked for assistance in bringing the then pre-teen children to Britain.
 Baldwin agreed, since Catalyst believed that the group was a "cult" that used poverty and physical force to control its members, and flew to Portugal.
 The details of what happened after Baldwin's arrival are unclear.
 His arrival to ISG's location was allegedly unannounced.
 The three children—a sixteen-year-old girl and two 13-year-old twin boys—expressed to both Claire Scott and Baldwin that they wished to stay in Portugal with ISG, but were forced to leave to Britain, where they arrived on 16 January 1997.

-On 23 January 1997, The Guardian published a article called "Into a Shadowy World" in which the authors portrayed Baldwin as a "self-promoting, obsessive and dangerous" person against new religious movements.
+On 23 January 1997, The Guardian published an article called "Into a Shadowy World" in which the authors portrayed Baldwin as a "self-promoting, obsessive and dangerous crusader" against new religious movements.
 Baldwin brought the newspaper and the authors to the High Court in London charging them with defamation.
 Baldwin believed that his characterization was libelous in addition to the article's assertion that he broke a pledge made with Portuguese court, used false religious credentials, and was involved in the children's deprogramming.
 On 20 November 1998, a jury decided that the article defamed Baldwin.
 Baldwin was awarded £15,000 plus costs in damages for the article's libelous assertions.

 The Guardian's editor Alan Rusbridger believed that the newspaper article was a "responsible and careful piece of journalism" and that losing the case was a "sad reflection on the libel laws."
 Rusbridger reported that The Guardian would appeal the decision; however, Baldwin believed that the editor's comments "undermine[d] the vindication he had won from the jury" in the original case, according to journalist Duncan Lamont.
 Baldwin brought The Guardian back to court for a second libel action.
 The Guardian argued that it and Rusbridger were protected under qualified privilege since it was for the public interest.
 However, in July 2001 Judge David Eady determined that they could not use that defense.
 Rusbridger and The Guardian paid Baldwin more damages in a settlement made on 31 January 2002.